tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Hyperloop_Requirements.md

 Titanium SDK is included in the installation of Appcelerator Studio.

-### Appcelerator CLI
+### Titanium CLI

-Refer to [Setting up the Appcelerator CLI](/guide/Appcelerator_CLI/Appcelerator_CLI_Getting_Started/) for instructions and preparation for installing Appcelerator CLI.
+Refer to [Setting up the Titanium CLI](/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Appcelerator_CLI_Getting_Started/) for instructions and preparation for installing Titanium CLI.

 ### Alloy Framework

-The Alloy command-line interface and plugin will be automatically installed by Appcelerator Studio or the Appcelerator CLI.
+The Alloy command-line interface and plugin will be automatically installed by Appcelerator Studio or the Titanium CLI.